muarshad01/Quran_Topics/Quran_Topics/Tanhi_Solitude.md

 #### [Let No One See Your Inner Self | Teachings of Hazrat Yaqoob Ali Shah (R.A.)](https://www.youtube.com/watch?v=WJMuxErnyEc)
 * I mistakenly picked-up his Tasbeeh and started to play with it...
-* Kya tum-yeah-chahatay-hoo-kay ... loog-tumhayn naik-samajh-kar Salaam-karayn.
+* Kya tum-yeah-chahatay-hoo-kay ... loag-tumhayn naik-samajh-kar Salaam-karayn.

 ***

 * Khamooshi-ikhtayaar-karoo...Allah SWT say talaq qaim-hoo jaya-goo.
 * Prophet PBUH, Juma Khutba was only 9-10 minutes; All other things were demonstrated practically.
-* STOP giving advices.
-Do self-analysis.
+* __STOP giving advices.
+Do self-analysis.__

 ***